pelotom/effectful/README.md

 // fib(20) ==> List(1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, 377, 610, 987, 1597, 2584, 4181, 6765)
 ```

-[Here's an alternate version](https://gist.github.com/pelotom/5474817) of the same function using monad syntax with Scalaz's implementation of the [ST monad](http://www.haskell.org/haskellwiki/Monad/ST).
+[Here's an alternate version](https://gist.github.com/pelotom/5474817) of the same function using monad syntax with the [`ST` monad](http://www.haskell.org/haskellwiki/Monad/ST).

 ## How it works